 - Pour the batter into the greased/floured bundt pan and smooth the top with a spatula.

 - Bake for 40 - 45 minutes or until a toothpick inserted in the center of the cake comes out clean.
+Note - if unsure if cake is done, insert an instant-read thermometer into the center of the cake.
+The internal temperature should be 200℉ (93℃)

-- Cool the cake for 5 minutes on a rack.
+- Cool the cake for 5 minutes on a wire rack.
 After 5 minutes flip the pan upside down on the rack and allow to cool completely (approximately 1 hour).

 - Enjoy!